Genesis creation narrative: Two stories

 The creation narrative is made up of two stories, roughly equivalent to the first two chapters of the Book of Genesis.
 (There are no chapter divisions in the original Hebrew text; see chapters and verses of the Bible.)
 The first story refers to the creator deity using the title Elohim, a form of the generic Hebrew word for 'god' – translated into English as "God".
 The second story refers to the creator deity using a composite name, which puts his personal name Yahweh (written in Hebrew as the Tetragrammaton) together with Elohim – translated into English as " God".

-Traditional Jewish and evangelical scholars such as Collins explain this as a single author's variation in style in order to, for example, emphasize the unity and transcendence of God, who created the heavens and Earth by himself in the first narrative.
+Traditional Jewish and evangelical scholars such as C. John Collins explain this as a single author's variation in style in order to, for example, emphasize the unity and transcendence of God, who created the heavens and Earth by himself in the first narrative.
 Critical scholars such as Richard Elliot Friedman, on the contrary, take this as evidence of multiple authorship.
 Friedman states that originally, the J source only used Yahweh, but a later editor added Elohim to form the composite name: "It therefore appears to be an effort by the Redactor (R) to soften the transition from the P creation, which uses only 'God' (43 times), to the coming J stories, which use only the name YHWH."

 The first account employs a repetitious structure of divine fiat and fulfillment, then the statement "And there was evening and there was morning, the [n^{th}] day", for each of the six days of creation.
 In each of the first three days, there is an act of division: day one divides the darkness from light, day two the "waters above" from the "waters below", and day three the sea from the land.
 In each of the next three days, these divisions are populated: day four populates the darkness and light with the Sun, Moon, and stars; day five populates seas and skies with fish and fowl; and finally, land-based creatures and humanity populate the land.
+It concludes with "God" ceasing involvement with his creations.

 In the second story, Yahweh creates Adam, the first man, from dust and places him in the Garden of Eden.
 There, he is given dominion over the animals.
 Eve, the first woman, is created from Adam's rib as his companion.

 A literary bridge joins the primary accounts in each chapter in Genesis 2:4, reading, "These are the generations of the heavens and of the earth when they were created."
-This echoes the first line of Genesis 1, "In the beginning God created the heaven and the earth", and is reversed in the next phrase, "...in the day that the God made the earth and the heavens".
+This echoes the first line of Genesis 1, "In the beginning God created the heaven and the earth", and is reversed in the next phrase, "... in the day that the God made the earth and the heavens".
 This verse is one of ten "generations" (toledot) phrases used throughout Genesis, which provide a literary structure to the book.
 They normally function as headings to what comes after, but the position of this, the first of the series, has been the subject of much debate.